ConfigurationAsCode/ConfigurationAsCode.github.io/52-configuration-as-code.rst

 :class: slide

-configuration as code
+Configuration As Code
 =====================

 "Configuration as code" is a subset of the larger "infrastructure as code" concept:

-- adding of virtualization to the management of your configurations
+- Adding of virtualization to the management of your configurations
-- not just managing what's on your systems but also the existence of the systems themselves
+- Not just managing what's on your systems but also the existence of the systems themselves

 :class: slide

-What does treating "config as code" mean in a pracital sense?
+What does treating "configuration as code" mean in a pracital sense?

-- Configuration is code;
+- Configuration often !is! code;
 - Apache config file(s) is/are basically a programming environment already

 What that means is using (good) practices common to the world of a programmer.